RylandCodes/Pong-Pygame/README.md

 # Pong-Pygame
-A Nice Pong Game made in Pygame. you need to download pygame so paste this in the terminal. <code>pip install pygame</code> or <code>pip3 install pygame</code>
+A Nice Pong Game made in Pygame. you need to download pygame so paste this in the terminal. <code>pip install pygame</code> or <code>pip3 install pygame</code> You also need Python Installed on your computer